 Matt received his Ph.D. in Biomedical Sciences from the Sanford Burnham Prebys Medical Discovery Institute in Dr. Alessandra Sacco’s lab, where he studied the microenvironmental control of stem cell behavior in skeletal muscle.
 His research in the Fuchs lab will focus on the metabolic regulation of stem cell fate decisions during hair follicle regeneration and cancer.

 Anderson Cancer Center Postdoctoral Fellow

-Karen received her B.A. in Chemistry and Mathematics from Hanover College.
-She completed her Ph.D. in the laboratory of Dr. Kun-Liang Guan at the University of California, San Diego, where she investigated the mechanisms of the Hippo-YAP pathway in organ size control and the regulation of epithelial-mesenchymal transition (EMT).
-Her interests in the Fuchs lab are focused on the role of ECM remodeling in epithelial bud development, tissue regeneration, and cancer.
+Karen received her B.A. degrees in Chemistry and Mathematics from Hanover College.
+She completed her Ph.D. in Biomedical Sciences in the laboratory of Dr. Kun-Liang Guan at the University of California, San Diego, where she investigated the mechanisms of the Hippo-YAP pathway in organ size control and the regulation of epithelial-mesenchymal transition (EMT).
+Her interests in the Fuchs lab focus on dissecting the molecular mechanisms governing malignant cancer progression.